pywbem/nocasedict/docs/development.rst

         .. _`list of open issues`: https://github.com/pywbem/nocasedict/issues

-5. Commit your changes and push them to the remote repo:
+4. Commit your changes and push them to the remote repo:

     .. code-block:: sh

-        git status  # Double check the changed files git commit -asm "Start ${MNU}"
+        git commit -asm "Start ${MNU}"
         git push --set-upstream origin start_${MNU}

-6. On GitHub, create a Pull Request for branch ``start_M.N.U``.
+5. On GitHub, create a Pull Request for branch ``start_M.N.U``.

     When creating Pull Requests, GitHub by default targets the ``master`` branch.

-7. On GitHub, create a milestone for the new version ``M.N.U``.
+6. On GitHub, create a milestone for the new version ``M.N.U``.

     You can create a milestone in GitHub via Issues -> Milestones -> New Milestone.

-8. On GitHub, go through all open issues and pull requests that still have milestones for previous releases set, and either set them to the new milestone, or to have no milestone.
+7. On GitHub, go through all open issues and pull requests that still have milestones for previous releases set, and either set them to the new milestone, or to have no milestone.

-9. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
+8. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
 This automatically deletes the branch on GitHub.

-10. Update and clean up the local repo:
+9. Add release start tag and clean up the local repo:

+    Note: An initial tag is necessary because the automatic version calculation done by setuptools-scm uses the most recent tag in the commit history and increases the least significant part of the version by one, without providing any controls to change that behavior.

     .. code-block:: sh

         git checkout ${BRANCH}
         git pull
-        git branch -d start_${MNU}
+        git branch -D start_${MNU}
+        git branch -D -r origin/start_${MNU}
+        git tag -f ${MNU}a0
+        git push -f --tags